-OFFICE OF THE GOVERNOR – News Release – Governor Ige vetoes 18 measures, two will become law without his signaturePosted on Jul 9, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Governor Ige vetoes 18 measures, two will become law without his signaturePosted on Jul 9, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to video of news conference here